What is the Growth Hacking Strategy?

 Making quality content plus making it more interactive and aesthetic with visual content backed by the statistics has helped them achieve higher grounds and also established their expertise.

 Airbnb is a service in which people with rooms to rent can connect with people who want to rent them.

 It used a genius growth hack, and still one of the most famous ones of Airbnb.
 The concept was to cross-post an Airbnb listing on Craigslist.
 Craigslist is an advertisement website to post ads on jobs, housing, services, etc. Craigslist, unlike Airbnb, had a huge user base.
 Airbnb research showed and also from their personal experience that their target customers were hanging out on Craigslist for similar service, which is an alternative to a hotel.

 This strategy made any user searching Craigslist for rentals to end up with Airbnb.
 The Airbnb development team created a bot that will emulate the whole action right from filling the form, to automate email informing those on Craigslist that they could also post ads on Airbnb.
 It was facilitated in such a way that the traffic will split to their own.
 They utilized a pre-existing platform and the innovative approach of cross-posting to get traffic on their site and hack their way to the market.

-There is Bombardment of information, the memes and fun stuff on our news feed that makes us feel like we are learning something and that rush of dopamine makes us keep scrolling the seemingly perpetual screen, and there is no end to the contents.
+There is a Bombardment of information, memes, and fun stuff on our news feed that makes us feel like we are learning something and that rush of dopamine make us keep scrolling the seemingly perpetual screen, and there is no end to the contents.